emf-creaf/emf_web/content/workflows/accessing_emf_gpkg_workflow/index.md

 ### Accessing the data

 The simplest way of using the data is downloading the desired files from the public reposiory (https://data-emf.creaf.cat/public/gpkg/).
-But given the size of the files, this can be time, memory and disk storage consuming.
+But because the size of the files, this can be time, memory and disk storage consuming.
-But given the formats offered, in this case we can make use of the capabilities of the [GDAL system library](https://gdal.org/en/latest/index.html) and its implementation in R by the `sf` package to avoid this costs.
+Given the formats offered, in this case we can make use of the capabilities of the [GDAL system library](https://gdal.org/en/latest/index.html) and its implementation in R by the `sf` package to avoid this costs.